sliscak/ideas/list.md

 The T5 transformer model could be used:
 Example:
   Input:
-    Translate from x64 to ARM64: {here would be the x64 binary code }
+    Translate x64 to ARM64: {here would be the x64 binary code }

   Output:
     {here would be the ARM64 binary code}